 See more In-depth

-- Declercq E, et al. Planned home birth. http://www.uptodate.com/home.
-Accessed March 26, 2014.
+- Declercq E. Planned home birth. https://www.uptodate.com/contents/search.
+Accessed June 28, 2022.

 - Lothian JA.
-Preparation for labor and childbirth. http://www.uptodate.com/home.
-Accessed March 26, 2014.
+Preparation for childbirth. https://www.uptodate.com/contents/search.
+Accessed June 28, 2022.